tashasimone/github-pages-with-jekyll/_pages/2018-08-13-almost-the-weekend.md

-## i guess this is a new mage with like a title idk
+## i guess this is a new mage with like a title idk??